Low Maintenance Garden Design in Dublin and Wicklow

 Paving/gravel:

 The incorporation of gravel and paving materials are great for filling space in a low maintenance garden.
-Contrasts should be should be considered along with large beds to soften and avoid an industrial look which can often happen with over use of these materials.
+Contrasts should be considered along with large beds to soften and avoid an industrial look, which can often happen.

 Synthetic grass:

-When planning a low maintenance garden synthetic grass must be considered.
+When planning a low maintenance garden synthetic grass should be considered.
 Due to advances in this technology there are great products on the market.
 We have used synthetic grass on many of our low maintenance gardens and it still surprises me how natural it looks.
-The synthetic grass lawns dry out fast after rain, don’t muck up and are ideal for kids.
+The synthetic grass lawns dry out fast, don’t muck up and are ideal for kids.
+I use my synthetic lawn for Yoga.

 Stone/Decking: